unicef/rhizome/docs/qa/SituationalDashboard.md

     * The chart on the left side is a column chart displaying indicator 'Missed Children PCA vs. Out of House'.
 The X axis displays campaign name. //update Y axis info.
     * Right side chart is a stacked column chart displaying 'Missed Children By Reason'.
 X axis indicates the regions, each with their own color.
 Y axis indicates number in integer form.
   * Row 6
     * Last row has one chart for LQAS data.
 This is a stacked percentage column chart.
-    //update with more information later
+The Y axis should be percentages for lot accepted.
+The X axis is displaying abbrieviated campaign dates.